MissHaRin19/Budget-Tracker/README.md

-# Tendie-Tracker
+# Money Mantra
-A (deprecated) web app for tracking expenses and budgets.
+A web app for tracking expenses and budgets.

-⛔ This project is currently DEPRECATED and no longer maintained.

-What are tendies?
-Basically, money.
-Internet people call money 'tendies' and it's a word play on 'tender' (i.e. legal currency) and chicken tenders the food ¯\\\_(ツ)_/¯

 ## Features
   * Quick and bulk expensing